 Promoting Pink Shirt Day’s Kindness Activity Packs

 There are currently various Pink Shirt Day/Anti-Bullying educational packages in the market.
-They provide blended resources and focus on expressing kindness in fun, engaging and informative ways within the classroom.
-These packs come with different activities for students to participate in during the Pink Shirt week.
+They provide blended resources and focus on expressing kindness in fun, engaging, and informative ways within the classroom.
+These packs come with different activities for students to participate in during Pink Shirt Week.
 Teachers can motivate students to use their creativity in various artistic ways and create brilliant art pieces about bullying and its adverse effects.

 Donating to Youth Anti-Bullying Organizations

 Pink Shirt Day is a golden opportunity to encourage everyone to donate to various anti-bullying organizations.
 Since 2008, CKNW Kids’ Fund and 980 CKNW have raised funds for several anti-bullying programs.
 So far, over $2.65 million net proceeds have been allocated to various charities that support youth anti-bullying and promote healthy self-esteem programs in BC and throughout Western Canada.
 With widespread support from these programs, children and youth are given hope for a future without bullying.

 In 2021 alone, these funded programs influenced over 50,000 children and youth to practice empathy, compassion, and kindness:

 - Crisis Intervention & Suicide Prevention Centre of BC